 The recipient of the 2019 award was Professor Nelson Rodriguez for his class “LGBTQ and popular culture.”
 Rodriguez has been an associate professor at the College since 2004 and teaches women’s, gender and sexuality studies.
 As a professor, Rodriguez was applauded for his ability to create a safe space for students to speak their minds openly and encourage students to think from a different viewpoint, all while remaining highly accessible in and out of the classroom.

 “I really strongly believe that students can engage with academic knowledge in ways that are truly meaningful and relevant, and thus transformative,” Rodriguez said.
 “For me it is always about, ‘How can I create a transformative experience?’ and for me, bringing together academic knowledge within the context of media studies was one way to make it meaningful, relevant and transformative.
 I am glad that it resonates, and I look forward to teaching more of this stuff, it’s a lot of fun.”

 The Outstanding FSP Course Award for 2020 went to Professor Kim Pearson for her class “Journalism and the search for truth.”
 Pearson has been an associate professor at the College since 1990, teaching journalism and professional writing.
-Her class was lauded for its ability to be timely, relevant and polarizing, allowing students to understand how journalists report on news to help us, which was highly relevant in the midst of a pandemic and the ongoing social justice issues.
+Her class was lauded for its ability to be timely and relevant, allowing students to understand how journalists report on news to help us, which was highly relevant in the midst of a pandemic and the ongoing social justice issues.